-From the 1940s–1980s, adoptions were primarily closed.
+From the 1940s to the 1980s, adoptions were primarily closed.
 It was believed that complete secrecy was necessary for the child’s well-being.
 A few brave souls began to recognize that change was possible, and began to advocate for open adoption.
 A few agencies began offering some levels of openness, with many positive results.
 Since that time, open adoption has caught hold.
 It has become the new normal, with over 95% of domestic adoptions having some degree of openness.
 And with the advent of social media, many closed adoptions have opened up.
 Questions have been answered, wounds have been healed, and relationships have been formed.
-We have been able to see how wonderful open adoption can be.
+We have been able to see how wonderful and healthy open adoption can be.

 When people find out that I adopted a child, the first question they ask is, “Do you still have any contact with the birth parents?”
 I am pleased to tell them that we have a wonderful open adoption with both his birth mother and birth father.
 With that statement, more questions follow.
-I am able to tell them how they have come to visit, we have attended their weddings, we video chat and follow each other on social media.
+I can tell them how they have come to visit, we have attended their weddings, we video chat, and follow each other on social media.

 We know that these incredible people changed our lives for the better when they placed our son in our arms.
 Our lives continue to be better because they are a part of it.
 There are a lot of misconceptions and Hollywood has managed to paint a picture of open adoption that is nothing close to reality.
 I hope that when people have a chance to hear about what a healthy open adoption can look like, they become more comfortable with the idea.